liao-zq/preference-learning/README.md

 The necessary and possible relation is to find all pairwise preference relations.
 The return value `f` reveal the preference relation in each between the 1:26 alternatives.
 This learning process is based on the linear programming and each script need 26*26 times resoves.

 ## R project 1.1
-The `R project` reserve the graphs code for Figure 2 and its data.
+The `R project` reserve the graphs code for Figure 2 based on the `R rogramming language`, as well as its data.
 The `fig2` can be used to depict the heatmaps based the three data sets in the data folder.